 The round-the-clock service came in handy at midnight on Saturday, when I realized I hadn’t printed out my boarding pass for my flight home to Washington, D.C. the next day.
-Not wanting to leave the task until morning, I went downstairs to the front desk, where a very helpful clerk Tom Diggins helped me do what I needed on the large-screen Macintosh computer that sits in the lobby for use by guests.
+Not wanting to leave the task until morning, I went downstairs to the front desk, where a very helpful clerk showed me what I needed on the guests’ computer in the lobby.

-Several Riverview guests I met in passing—all transient boaters who dock at the hotel marina — said that they return to this amazing hotel year after year.
+Several Riverview guests I met in passing — all transient boaters who dock at the hotel marina — said that they return to the Riverview year after year.

 I plan to do the same.

 The beach is a half-mile east of the hotel, an easy walk through the quaint shops, galleries and restaurants that line Flagler Avenue, named after the railroad mogul instrumental in making Florida a tourist destination at the turn of the last century.

 If you are looking for an Old Florida beach town, you’ve found it.
 The shops are largely restored village homes with welcoming porches.
 Colorful antique shops, art galleries, pottery and gift shops are interspersed with cafes and friendly pubs.

 At the east end of Flagler, the avenue flows right out onto the main beach.
 Drivers can either park free in the beach lot, or pay a fee to drive onto the broad, miles-long and traffic-friendly beach.

 Or you can walk the beach, as many do, especially in morning when few cars are around to compromise the peace you feel with the rhythmic sound of the waves and chirping of seagulls.

 The hotel is situated on the Intracoastal Waterway, a natural inland river that wraps its way southward around islands in the stream to Mosquito Lagoon, the Merritt Island National Wildlife Refuge and Cape Canaveral National Seashore.